ChenYW68/SpatiotemporalCRTs/README.md

 To support scalable inference under complex dependent structures, we develop a scable Variational Bayes algorithm with an ensemble-based correction to improve uncertainty quantification.
 The proposed methodology provides a broadly applicable framework for modeling complex dependencies in randomized experiments, especially in those involving multiple sequential interventions.

-# Code and Data Documentation for "Identifying Optimal Schistosomiasis Treatment Sequences for Mass Drug Administration Using Direct and Indirect Effects in Spatiotemporal Trials"
+# Code and Data Documentation

 To reproduce all results presented in the paper, run `./Main.R`.
 Depending on the computing environment, the script may take a considerable amount of time to complete.